scrapy-plugins/scrapy-zyte-api/README.rst

        {"Referer": "referer"}

-To maximize support for potential future changes in Zyte API, automated parameter mapping allows some parameter values and parameter combinations that Zyte API does not currently support, and may never support:
+To maximize support for potential future changes in Zyte API, automated request parameter mapping allows some parameter values and parameter combinations that Zyte API does not currently support, and may never support:

 -   ``Request.method`` becomes ``httpRequestMethod`` even for unsupported_
     ``httpRequestMethod`` values, and even if ``httpResponseBody`` is unset.